vermosen/XCode_5_GCC_4_x/README.md

 XCode_5_GCC_4_x
 ===============

-This plugin allows to use GCC 4.8 within Xcode 5
+This plugin allows to use GCC 4.8 and later within Xcode 5

 to install the plugin, copy into